 This WLTSA course is accredited by St Mary's University, Twickenham.

 In 2000, St Mary’s celebrated 150 years in Education.
-With just under 4,000 students training to teach on primary and secondary, they are now London’s second largest teacher training course provider and in 2011, St Mary’s was deemed to be ‘outstanding’ by OfSTED during inspection.
+With just under 4,000 students training to teach on primary and secondary, they are now London’s second largest teacher training course provider and in 2019, St Mary’s Institute of Education was once again awarded ‘Outstanding’ by Ofsted.

 Course tutors at St Mary’s are all skilful teachers themselves, with many years of experience in schools and higher education.
 Schools in the Alliance have excellent relationships with the university.